kpmeen/kafka-websocket-proxy/docs/logging.md

 completely.
 The same applies when an external logback configuration file is provided through `-Dlogback.configurationFile=<file_path>`.

+## Use JSON format for logging

+The log configuration supports enabling log messages to be printed in JSON format.
+This can be achieved by setting the environment property `WS_PROXY_USE_JSON_LOG_FORMAT` to `true`.
+If the variable has not been set, or has been given any other value, the log output will use the standard pattern layout.

 ## Disabling ANSI colours in log output

 Sometimes the log output needs to be free from ANSI colours.
 For example if the